1. Home

 Having proper van signwriting announces who the van belongs to and how to contact you.

-If your van is stolen, it's going to stand out a little.
+If your van is stolen, it's going to stand out.
 This might make it harder for a thief to make a clean getaway.

 So, having your business name on the side of your van could be a really effective way of improving your van security.